microsoft/typechat.net/README.md

         using Microsoft.TypeChat.SemanticKernel;

-        // This will auto-generate a Typescript for the .NET type var service = KernelFactory.JsonTranslator<SentimentResponse>(
+        // This will auto-generate a Typescript schema for the .NET type var service = KernelFactory.JsonTranslator<SentimentResponse>(
             "gpt-35-turbo",
             _config.OpenAI